Last Updated on

 Fayetteville and Cumberland County

-11. We also can’t mention the eastern part of our state without talking about Fayetteville’s veteran community.
+142. Fayetteville is the first place along the I-95 corridor that we’ll mention and we must start with their awesome veteran community.
 It’s responsible for amazing breweries and local businesses that are truly a great part of that community.

-13. Fayetteville is also home to some awesome outdoor attractions and Cape Fear Botanical Garden is where you should start when seeking greenspaces in the area.
+143 & 144.
+Fayetteville is also home to some awesome outdoor attractions.
+Carvers Creek State Park and Cape Fear Botanical Garden are where you should start when seeking green spaces in the area.

-14. Fayetteville’s surroundings in Cumberland County is home to some fun small towns, including Hope Mills and Spring Lake.
+145. Explore Fayetteville’s surroundings in Cumberland County and you’ll find some fun small towns, including Hope Mills and Spring Lake.

 Goldsboro and Wayne County

-16. Since we’re talking about towns with a heavy military presence, let’s not forget Goldsboro.
-Trust me, you really want to spend a lot of time in this awesome place, at least a weekend.
+146. Since we’re talking about towns with a heavy military presence, let’s not forget Goldsboro.
 There, you’ll find an amazing collection of people and restaurants to support the rest of its four Ps—planes and pickles.

-22. We also discussed the amazing arts scene in Kinston.
+158. We also think the amazing arts scene in Kinston belongs on your list of things to do in North Carolina.
 You can find its footprint pretty much everywhere in and around town.